-- Information about all educational assistance programs, as well as lists of participating exchange institutions, is available from the Planned Giving and Finance Administrator, or the Director of Human Resources, who jointly administer the programs.
+- Information about all educational assistance programs, as well as lists of participating exchange institutions, is available from the Assistant Director of Human Resources & Risk Management, or the Director of Human Resources, who jointly administer the programs.

-- The employee should notify the Planned Giving and Finance Administrator, or the Director of Human Resources by November 1 of the student’s intention to matriculate at Juniata or elsewhere in the immediately following academic year.
+- The employee should notify the Assistant Director of Human Resources & Risk Management, or the Director of Human Resources by November 1 of the student's intention to matriculate at Juniata or elsewhere in the immediately following academic year.

 - For employees and dependents attending Juniata College, the grant will be applied to the student account upon submission of the employee's tuition grant request form to the Office of Human Resources prior to the beginning of the semester.
 If this form is not completed, the student will be billed for the tuition.

-- Application for exchange scholarships should be submitted to the Planned Giving and Finance Administrator, or the Director of Human Resources no later than November 1 of the year preceding expected enrollment.
+- Applications for exchange scholarships should be submitted to the Assistant Director of Human Resources & Risk Management, or the Director of Human Resources no later than November 1 of the year preceding expected enrollment.
 Persons who miss the November 1 deadline will receive last consideration for exchange scholarships regardless of seniority.

 - The final decision on the awarding of exchange scholarships during a year of limitations is made by the Director of Human Resources in consultation with the President.

-The foregoing policies are subject to review and change by the Board of Trustees at Juniata College at any of its regular meetings.
+The foregoing policies are subject to review and change by the Board of Trustees of Juniata College at any of its regular meetings.

 Approved by Executive Committee of the Board of Trustees 10/16/93.

 Revised by President’s Cabinet: August, 2006 & June + October, 2009, June 2011, March 2013, January 27, 2014, January 26, 2015

 Click here to login as either a Faculty Member or Trustee in order to view additional policies.